bunnysayzz/AppleAI/README.md

 - Apple Silicon (M1/M2/M3) and Intel Macs
 - Universal DMG recommended for best compatibility

-## Build it yourself
-Requirements:
-- Xcode (target macOS 12+)
-- Optional: Homebrew (for tools like `create-dmg` if you want to package a DMG)

-Build steps (Xcode):
-1. Open the project in Xcode.
-2. Select the `AppleAI` scheme and set your desired destination (My Mac).
-3. Product → Build (⌘B) or Product → Archive to create a release build.
-4. To create a DMG, you can use a tool like `create-dmg` or distribute the `.app` directly.

 ## Troubleshooting
 - “App is damaged and can’t be opened”: run `xattr -cr "/Applications/Apple AI.app"` or use System Settings → Privacy & Security → Open Anyway.